 Figure 6 – Drum Cutter for 200 liters MS Drum

 Loading operations usually require the drum plug cap to be crimped with a tamper-proof seal.
 We also have the following Crimping Tool for this purpose:

 Figure 7 – Drum Plug Cap Seal Crimper

-For more details you can mail us on – firstname.lastname@example.org
+For more details, you can mail us at – firstname.lastname@example.org